semantic-flow/sflo/documentation/guide.status.md

 ## Current State Summary

 The core Semantic Flow architecture is defined, focusing on the Git-native, filesystem-based mesh structure.
-The primary development focus is currently on establishing the agent memory bank system and refining the core concepts and documentation.

 ## Working Components